by Tracy Johnson

 There’s no standard answer to these questions.
 That’s like asking how long a song should be, or the ideal length of a movie.
 Or how many pages should be in the book?

-Knowing when to tighten or loosen the leash to allow them to run free is difficult.
+When working with talent, knowing when to tighten or loosen the leash to allow them to run free is difficult.

 It is true, however, that air talent on music stations must earn the right to more talk.
 This privilege is not a bonus granted by the PD or GM.
 It’s an invitation from the audience, and is earned over time.
 When content becomes more of an attraction that music, increase the talk and reduce the music.
 Sounds simple, doesn’t it?

-Here are 6 general guidelines to help you figure out the right mix for your station in any situation.
+Here are 6 factors to help you figure out the right mix for your station.